eclipse-kura/kura/docs/gateway-configuration/firewall-configuration.md

 ## IP Forwarding/Masquerading

 The advantage of the _Automatic NAT_ method is its simplicity.
 However, this approach does not handle reverse NATing, and it cannot be used for interfaces that are not listed in the Gateway Administration Console (such as VPN tun0 interface).
-To set up generic (one-to-many) NATing, select the **IP Forwarding/Masquerading** tab on the **Firewall** display.
-The **IP Forwarding/Masquerading** form appears.
+To set up generic (one-to-many) NATing, select the **IP Forwarding/Masquerading IPv4** or **IP Forwarding/Masquerading IPv6** tab on the **Firewall** display.
+Press the **New** button and the **IP Forwarding/Masquerading** form appears.

 The **IP Forwarding/Masquerading** form contains the following configuration parameters: